dotlang/language/ProgLangDesign.md

 Steps that need to be done:
+- Decide which features we need (allocation, alias, tuple, macro, ...?)
-1. Define language syntax
+- Define language syntax
-2. Define language bytecode instructions
+- Define language bytecode instructions
-3. Given a source code, generate bytecode file
+- Given a source code, generate bytecode file
-4. Given a bytecode file, execute it by JIT
+- Given a bytecode file, execute it by JIT